The closest alternatives to Pretzel Salt are Bagel Salt, Kosher Salt, Red Diamond Sea Salt, Rock Salt, and Morton Salt.

 It is an effective de-icer and is also used in water treatment and medical procedures.

-Rock salt is a versatile substance that has a myriad of uses.
+Rock salt is a versatile substance that has many uses.

 Whether enjoying a delicious meal or keeping your driveway clear of ice, rock salt plays an important role in our everyday lives.